bitbullcapitalfund/ccplatform/ccplatform/readme.txt

 B. Running the trading platform.
-	1 - Import your strategy into the file live_trader.py.
+	1 - Change line 41 of the script so it will instantiate your strategy.
 		Example:

-		from core.models import ToyStrategy

-	2 - Change line 41 of the script so it will instantiate your strategy.
-		Example:

-		strategy = ToyStrategy()
+		strategy = models.ToyStrategy()

-	3 - Run the script on the command line.
+	2 - Run the script on the command line.
 Optionally you can change the currency you want to trade with.
 		Example:

 		C://Codebase/data> python live_trader.py BTC-USD